aws-samples/amazon-ec2-mac-getting-started/steps/02_launch_instance.md

     <img src="../img/launch_instance_07.png" width="700">

 * In Step 6, create a new security group and allow SSH over port 22 for your IP.
-This will allow for remote access to the mac1.metal instance we are launching.
+This will allow for remote access to the EC2 Mac instance we are launching.
 There are several items to change, as shown in the screenshot below.
 Start by ensuring the “Create a new security group” radio button is selected.
 Next, give the security group a name and description in their respective fields.
 Pull-down the Type selector to “SSH” and the Source selector to “My IP”.
 Finally, select Review and Launch to go to the last step.

     <img src="../img/launch_instance_08.png" width="700">